Natick Mall: 2020s

 The 2020s saw several traditional department store retailers update their brick-and-mortar retail divisions after being disrupted by digital retailers.

-On August 27, 2020, Lord & Taylor announced they would be retiring their traditional brick-and-mortar division after modernizing into a single digital collective outpost.
+On August 27, 2020, it was announced that the Lord & Taylor anchor store would close, when the chain went out of business.
 This structure is set to be completely rebuilt, creating a vibrant "city within a city" like atmosphere.
 On September 20, 2020, Neiman Marcus announced plans to shutter their location in Natick Mall.
 Closure was expected to take place in September 2022.

 In 2021, it was announced that Shopper's Find will replace Lord & Taylor; Shopper's Find closed two years later in November 2022.
 The same year, Level99, an entertainment complex, taproom, and beer hall opened inside a portion of the former Sears anchor space.

 On January 9, 2022, it was reported that Brookfield, the mall owner and developer, has partnered with real estate developer Bulfinch Companies to acquire the original Neiman Marcus location for around $12.6 million.
 On May 16, 2022, it was reported that Bulfinch proposed the development of office, medical, and lab space.
 The new three-floor 135,000-square-foot structure which will include a penthouse, lobby, and terraces.

 On January 12, 2022, Luxury electric vehicle maker Lucid Motors announced plans to open a showroom by September, 2022.

 On December 11, 2022, Puttshack announced plans to open a two-level 22,000-square-foot mini golf course by the end of 2023.
 On October 11, 2023, it was reported that Bulfinch was planning to work with D.J.
 Bosse, a local fitness center operator, to build a pickleball club.

-Wegmans closed permanently on July 22, 2023, leaving Nordstrom and Macy's as the only traditional anchors left.
+Wegmans closed permanently on July 22, 2023 due to underperforming sales at the location despite the chain being very profitable.
 In December 2024, D.J.
 Bosse, a sports lounge, would open in the former Neiman Marcus department store.

 In March 2025, it was announced that Raymour & Flanigan would open their in the vacant space of the former Lord & Taylor/Shoppers Find.
+The furniture store opened in March, 2026.

 In May 2025, it was announced that T Market, a high-end Asian supermarket, would be opening in the former Wegmans space.
+The supermarket is currently under construction with a projected opening in 2026.
+T Market held its soft opening to the public on June 6, 2026, opening in the former Wegmans space.
+The grand opening was held a few days later.